multisig-labs/docs.gogopool.com/about-gogopool/zellic-audit.md

 **Intended branches:**

-- UnpauseTokenGGAVAX
+- Unpause `TokenGGAVAX`
   - [x] Test coverage
-- UnpauseMinipoolManager
+- Unpause `MinipoolManager`
   - [x] Test coverage
-- UnpauseStaking- added as remediation
+- Unpause `Staking` - added as remediation
   - [ ] Test coverage

 **Negative behavior:**

 **Preconditions:**

-- Assumes that some other function will reenable allmultisigs?
-That’s not cov- ered in this contract
+- Assumes that some other function will reenable all `multisigs`?
+That’s not covered in this contract

 **Inputs:**